CCEMGroupTCD/DARTassembler/docs/doc_files/2_assembler.rst

     :required: false
     :default: ``false``

-    Whether to relax the generated structures with a force field before the post-assembly filters.
-Currently, the only available force field is the Universal Force Field (UFF).
+    Whether to relax the generated structures with a Universal Force Field (UFF) as implemented in the ``openbabel`` software.
+Because force fields often struggle to describe metal atoms, the metal center and the donor atoms are kept fixed and only the rest of the ligand atoms is relaxed.

 .. confval:: bidentate_rotator